anandbhadoria121-hue/resume-retriever/README.md

 | Software / coding role         | 0.60         |
 | Ultrasound clinical sales      | 0.40         |
 | **Mean**                       | **≈ 0.73**   |

+Since these evaluation were currently very limited, I do plan to work on this part and make a python file that can much better evaluate the score.
+By using Gemini, I plan to make the script so that it can verify if top 10 - 15 chunks are even relevant.
+For now I would propose to use this program on resumes that were directly submitted on a particular job listing rather than across so many different labels.

 ### Findings